Philanthropy & Tikkun Olam

 The better frame is not "Canadian Jews care about climate" as a piece of flattering generalization.
 It is that Canadian Jewish climate activism has become legible through institutions: Shoresh in Toronto, newer organizing in Montreal, and national bodies that can no longer pretend the issue sits outside Jewish responsibility.

-That is a real story.
-It is also a more durable one than a single year's round-up of activists and quotations.
+That is the stronger story.
+It is also more durable than a single year's round-up of activists and quotations.